Murder At The Abbey1st Mar 2017

 Mary had been queen of Scots from 1542 when at the age of ten days she succeeded her father, James V as monarch.
 To cement an alliance with France against England, Mary was betrothed to Francis, the dauphin of France and married him in 1558.
 A year later her husband succeeded as Francis II, Mary was now also queen of France and it is here at the French court that she first meets Riccio.
 Within a year however Francis was dead and succeeded by his younger brother as Charles IX.

 Mary’s mother-in-law Catherine de Medici did not want Mary to stay and suggested it was better for her return to her Scottish kingdom.
 Mary did this, landing at Leith on the 9 August 1561.
 Riccio followed her.
 He was employed by the Venetian ambassador and travelled to Scotland as part of his entourage.
 He quickly got himself back into Mary’s employment and became her personal Secretary and was very often in her company.

-You can find out more about David Riccio and Mary Queen of Scots everyday on our Royal Edinburgh Experience, which culminates at the Palace of Holyroodhouse, the site of Riccio’s murder.
+You can find out more about David Riccio and Mary Queen of Scots every day on our Treasures of the Old Town, which culminates at the Palace of Holyroodhouse, the site of Riccio’s murder.
 It is said you can still see the bloodstains on the carpet in the outer chamber.